orbachoror/orbachoror/README.md

 ## 📚 About me

-- 🎓 BSc in Computer Science – Full-Stack internship.
+- 🎓 BSc in Computer Science.
 - 🤖 Experienced in building full-stack apps and exploring AI agents & Model Control Protocols (MCP).
 - 🚀 Fast learner and team player.